 In multilateral bargaining with majority rule, a reputation for being stubborn can harm the player's chances of being included in the first place.
 In this paper, we study a three-player concession game in which only two players, including a veto player (the chair), are needed to reach an agreement on how to split a unit of surplus.
 In contrast to the bilateral case, delay equilibria are less likely to occur; however, conditional on delay, the chair may be worse off when bargaining with two players instead of only one player.

-5. Trust or Stigmatization?
-Evidence From De-Anonymizing Social Media in China with Yiqian Wang and Ziang Xiao; new draft coming soon!
+5. Online Anonymity under Stigmatization: Evidence from Geotagging Mandate in China with Yiqian Wang and Ziang Xiao; new draft coming soon!

 Anonymity protects the freedom of speech whereas burgeoning misinformation from anonymous sources urge platforms to practice identity transparency.
 Leveraging recent Chinese social media regulations and text analysis advancements, we find that reduced anonymity substantially decreases politically marginalized groups' representation.
 We motivate our empirical results using a theoretical framework and investigate how the intergroup gap in media biases affects participation in social media.
 Our findings highlight that, under media biases, identity transparency intensifies political polarization.